rongpenl/rongpenl/readme.md

 <!-- Your title -->
 ## Hi, Ron here.
-I am a data science instructor based at LA.
+I am a senior data scientist & data science instructor based at LA.
 I work for [Galvanize](https://www.galvanize.com/data-science-bootcamp) in the daytime.

 &nbsp;